-SPATIAL AUDIO CODECS OVERVIEW
+SPATIAL AUDIO OVERVIEW

-As we are developing codec agnostics hardware post-production platforms we felt it was a our responsibility to share un-biased facts about these codecs so as to help the industry choose which system best meets their workflow needs and commercial objectives...thus we will grow this section of our website.
+There has simultaneously been a marketing-led increase in the hype, confusion and misinformation about this exciting audio revolution.
+As Arvus is developing format / codec agnostic hardware post-production platforms, we felt it was our responsibility to share simple unbiased information about the many types of codecs available so as to help the industry choose which system best meets their workflow needs and commercial objectives.

-As we are developing codec agnostics hardware post-production platforms we felt it was a our responsibility to share un-biased facts about these codecs so as to help the industry choose which system best meets their workflow needs and commercial objectives...thus we will grow this section of our website.
+There has simultaneously been a marketing-led increase in the hype, confusion and misinformation about this exciting audio revolution.
+As Arvus is developing format / codec agnostic hardware post-production platforms, we felt it was our responsibility to share simple unbiased information about the many types of codecs available so as to help the industry choose which system best meets their workflow needs and commercial objectives.

 How is Spatial Audio different?